danwing/cidfi/draft-wing-cidfi.md

 This document defines CIDFI (pronounced "sid fye") which is a system of several protocols that allow communicating about a {{QUIC}}
-connection or a DTLS connection from the network to the server and the server to the network.
+connection or a DTLS connection {{DTLS-CID}} from the network to the server and the server to the network.
 The information exchanged allows the server to know about network conditions and allows the server to signal packet importance.

 {{fig-arch}} provides a sample network diagram of a CIDFI system showing two bandwidth-constrained networks (or links) depicted by "B" and